 MUSEUMS & GALLERIES

-The National Museum or Nationalmuseet is a place to spend hours with a significant number of artefacts from Denmark’s past, the oldest one from 1400BC.
+The National Museum or Nationalmuseet is a place to spend hours with a significant number of artifacts from Denmark’s past, the oldest one from 1400BC.
 Visitors should also go to the National Gallery of Denmark, and many others: The David Collection, Ny Carlsberg Glyptotek, Thorvaldsens Museum, Statens Museum for Kunst, Designmuseum Denmark, Copenhagen Contemporary Art Center, Charlottenborg Palace, the Workers Museum

 If you plan well ahead, you can choose among different types of accommodation: luxury or cheaper hotels, hostels or Airbnb.
 There are family-friendly hotels where your children can stay at a reduced price.